isabella232/limitless-flows-blueprint/blueprint/index.md

 After successfully submitting the customer question to Limitless GigCX, the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

 1. Monitor the customer side of the conversation - detecting and submitting additional customer dialogues to Limitless GigCX.
-1. Monitor the Limitless side of the conversation - detecting and displaying expert dialogues to the customer and monitoring the Lifecycle state of the Limitless GigCX message within the SmartCrowd platform, and taking appropriate action based on these statuses.
+1. Monitor the Limitless side of the conversation - detecting and displaying expert dialogues to the customer and monitoring the Lifecycle state of the Limitless GigCX message within the SmartCrowd platform and taking appropriate action based on these statuses.

 By default, the Loop will execute 90 times with a wait time of 8 seconds.
 These values can be changed to adjust the customer experience in different messaging channels and scenarios - consider changing these values only in consultation with the Limitless GigCX team.

 The flow does the following to prepare for entering the loop:

 1. Attaches the Limitless GigCX Message ID to the Conversation - This is used to signify a conversation is ‘with Limitless’ GigCX and this association is removed later in the flow when the Limitless GigCX portion of the conversation is over.
-1. Sets the customer message count to 1, signifying the question has been submitted, and this value is used within the loop to decide if additional customer dialogues need to be sent to Limitless GigCX.
+1. Sets the customer message count to 1, signifying the submitted question, and this value is used within the loop to decide if additional customer dialogues need to be sent to Limitless GigCX.

 ![Limitless messageID](images/008.png "Limitless messageID")